Children Singing Voice -

 An approximate vocal range for the Treble Voice would be from the A note below middle C (A3) to the F note one octave above middle C (F5), and the tessitura or most comfortable vocal range for a Treble singer would be similar or higher than the tessitura of a Soprano singer!

-and if you are female, find out which voice type you belong to!
+Click here to find out more about the various female singing voices and their ranges, and if you are female, find out which voice type you belong to!

 Knowing how our voices change during puberty helps adults to understand how they got their present voices, allows teenagers to be more aware of their vocal changes during this period, and also lets young children cherish their youthful voices more!